Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 }
 ```

-- The `rawParam` is invoked by **users** and emits lock events involving **asset contract address** on the source chain, **target chain ID**, **target address,** and **amount of token** to be transferred.
-By calling this method, the business logic contract will **lock** a certain amount of valuable assets.
+- By calling this method, the business logic contract will **lock** a certain amount of valuable assets.
-- The CCM contract transfers the parameters of transaction data to the target chain based on block generation on the source chain;
-- The serialized **transaction data**, **chain ID**, **business logic contract address** of target chain, and the method needing to be called on the target chain is sent through `crossChain()` in the CCM contract.

 ### Step3.
 Verifying and executing

-Verifying and executing are invoked by the relayer, but in some cases, you could also invoke them by yourself if you get the valid block information from Poly.
-See [here](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step4-verifying--executing) for deploy methods.
+You need to deploy a methods to parse and execut the transaction information transferred by `verifyHeaderAndExecuteTx()`.
+- `verifyHeaderAndExecuteTx()` in CCM contracts determines the **legitimacy** of cross-chain transaction information and resolves the parameters of transaction data from the Poly chain transaction Merkle proof and `crossStateRoot` contained in the block header.

 ````solidity
 /*